 - The park’s natural features are rich in human history.

-- At one time this area of Orange County served as sheep and cattle ranch.
+- At one time, this area of Orange County served as a sheep and cattle ranch.

 - No water is available at the park.
 Park hours are from 7 am to sunset.

-- Aliso and Wood Canyon’s park has over 4,200 acres of scenic canyons and 137 species of migratory and resident birds.
+- Aliso and Wood Canyon’s park has over 4,200 acres of scenic canyons and 137 migratory and resident bird species.

 - Aliso creek supports small populations of fish and other aquatic life.

 - Aliso and Wood Canyon is a great place for a family hike.
 Keep to the right when you walk the trails.